Steps for Aid

 • The student will then receive a Student Aid Report (SAR).
 If you provided an email address on your FAFSA you will also receive the SAR via email.
 The schools that you listed on your FAFSA will receive an ISIR (Institutional Student Information Record).
 This will let the colleges that you are considering know that you are interested in attending.
 The colleges can then prepare a financial aid package.

 • The US Department of Education authorizes at least 30% of all FAFSAs are selected for verification.
-You will then be asked to supply all tax information that was used to organize your FAFSA (parents' taxes and students' taxes).
-It is important to sign the copy of your tax return.
+If you are selected, you will then be asked to supply all tax information that was used to organize your FAFSA (parents' taxes and students' taxes).
 You will also be asked to supply W2s.
 Students and parents will need to sign three verification worksheets.
 The Financial Aid Department will be available to help you fill out the worksheets.

 • After the verification has taken place, the student will receive a letter letting them know what aid is accessible to them.

-The FAFSA will create all federal financial aid.
+The FAFSA determines all federal financial aid.
 This is not a means to apply for any loan or personal scholarship.
 Faith's financial aid department will help students with their loan process and with choosing a lender.
 Federal Aid will be calculated on the student's Expected Family Contribution (EFC).

 All federal aid will be sent directly to Faith and applied to a student's account.
 Aid will be disbursed according to semesters.
 First time recipients of financial aid must attend at least 30 days before they can receive their first disbursement of financial aid.
 Faith has set the first disbursement for the end of September.
 The second disbursement will come the end of February.
 Aid will not be disbursed until the student has completed all financial aid paperwork that has been requested by the Faith financial aid office.
 If a student achieves a credit balance on their account, Faith will issue a check for the balance.